-Now electric cars could strike and defeat the polluting enemy, after more than a decade of resisting, thanks to the work of an English inventor.
+Now electric cars could hit the jackpot and defeat the polluting enemy, after more than a decade of resisting, thanks to the work of an English inventor: metal-air batteries.

 Trevor Jackson, a naval engineer who has recently become an entrepreneur, has developed a battery that is “exchangeable” like a gas cylinder, which must be replaced every 2500 km (more or less 3 times a year, perhaps less, for city use).

 Jackson invested several million euros for start producing this battery on a large scaleand Austin Electric, the company that took over the old Austin Motor Company brand, will begin integrating them on thousands of electric vehicles next year.

 "It can help accelerate the next industrial revolution," says Danny Corcoran, the CEO Austin.
 "The advantages of air batteries over traditional electric batteries are enormous."

 Jackson began looking for environmentally friendly alternatives to power vehicles during his work at BAE Systems.
 In 2001 he founded his company, Métalectrique Technology.
 The same year he began to explore the potential of aluminum-air batteries to power cars.